Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Extension to non-i.i.d. settings

-Section 2.4.2 of~\cite{doukhan} also provides conditions on $F$ and on the i.i.d. sequence $(\varepsilon_t)_{t\in\mathbb{Z}}$ ensuring that a stationary process $(x_t)_{t\in\mathbb{Z}}$ satisfying $ x_t = F(x_{t-1},\dots,x_{t-k},\varepsilon_t) $ exists and is $\beta$--mixing.
+Section 2.4.2 of~\cite{doukhan} also provides conditions on $F$ and on the i.i.d. sequence $(\varepsilon_t)_{t\in\mathbb{Z}}$ ensuring that a stationary process $(x_t)_{t\in\mathbb{Z}}$ satisfying $ x_t = F(x_{t-1},\dots,x_{t-k},\varepsilon_t) $ exists and is $\beta$-mixing.
 Lemma~\ref{lemma_ar} specializes such a result in the context of Gaussian \textsc{ar}(1)~processes, which will be considered in the empirical study in Section~\ref{sec_empirical_noiid}.

-\begin{lemma}[Gaussian \textsc{ar}(1) process] Consider a generic sequence $(\varepsilon_t)_{t\in\mathbb{Z}}$ of i.i.d random variables from a $\mbox{\normalfont N}(0,\sigma^2)$.
+\begin{lemma}[Gaussian \textsc{ar}(1) process] Consider a generic sequence $(\varepsilon_t)_{t\in\mathbb{Z}}$ of i.i.d.~random variables from a $\mbox{\normalfont N}(0,\sigma^2)$.
 Moreover, let $-1<\theta<1$ and $\psi\in\mathbb{R}$.
-Then the stationary solution to $x_t = \psi + \theta x_{t-1} + \varepsilon_t $ is $\beta$--mixing and has coefficients $\beta(k) \leq \smash{|\theta|^k/(2\sqrt{1-\theta^2})}=(2\sqrt{1-\theta^2})^{-1}\exp(-k \log( 1/|\theta|))$, $k \in \mathbb{N}$, thus meeting (\ref{C1dep}). \end{lemma}
+Then the stationary solution to $x_t = \psi + \theta x_{t-1} + \varepsilon_t $ is $\beta$-mixing and has coefficients $\beta(k) \leq \smash{|\theta|^k/(2\sqrt{1-\theta^2})}=(2\sqrt{1-\theta^2})^{-1}\exp(-k \log( 1/|\theta|))$, $k \in \mathbb{N}$, thus meeting (\ref{C1dep}). \end{lemma}

-Note that in the empirical study in Section~\ref{sec_empirical_noiid} the focus will be on Bayesian inference for the parameter $\theta$.~Clearly, in this case it is not sufficient to focus on the marginal distribution of each $x_t$.
+Notice that in the empirical study in Section~\ref{sec_empirical_noiid} the focus will be on inference for the \textsc{ar} parameter $\theta$.~Clearly, in this case it is not sufficient to focus on the marginal distribution of each $x_t$.
 Rather, one should leverage the bivariate distribution for the pairs $\tilde{x}_t:=(x_t,x_{t+1})$; see also \citet{bernton2019approximate} where such a strategy is named delay reconstruction.
 This~procedure simply changes the focus to the bivariate stochastic process $(\tilde{x}_t)_{t\in\mathbb{Z}}$, but does not alter the mixing properties.
 In particular, if $\beta_x(k)$ and $\beta_{\tilde{x}}(k)$ are the mixing coefficients of $(x_t)_{t\in\mathbb{Z}}$ and $(\tilde{x}_t)_{t\in\mathbb{Z}}$, respectively, then from Definition~\ref{beta_mix} we have $\beta_{\tilde{x}}(k) = \beta_x(k-1)$, for $k\geq 1$.
+Notice that identifiability is a key to ensure concentration in the space of parameters of interest as in Corollary~\ref{cor_1}.
+This motivates further research, beyond the scope of this article, to derive delay reconstruction strategies ensuring identifiability in more complex processes.